reifyhealth/specmonstah/README.md

 tools for generating an ent graph, visiting ents, and viewing the slices of the result that you care about.

-### WIP 01: schema, query, ent-db

-The tutorial consists of a sequence of clojure files under the [](tutorial/reifyhealth/specmonstah_tutorial) directory, each introducing a new concept.
-You'll have the best experience if you follow along in a REPL, starting with [reifyhealth.specmonstah-tutorial.01](tutorial/reifyhealth/specmonstah_tutorial/01.clj):
+Now that you have the broad picture of how Specmonstah works, let's start exploring the details with source code.
+The rest of the tutorial consists of chapters with corresponding clojure files under the [](tutorial/reifyhealth/specmonstah_tutorial) directory, each introducing new concepts.
+You'll have the best experience if you follow along in a REPL.

+### Ch.
+01: ent-db

+In this section you're going to learn about the _ent-db_.
+Open [reifyhealth.specmonstah-tutorial.01](tutorial/reifyhealth/specmonstah_tutorial/01.clj):

 ```clojure